P: (615) 238-6313

 From 1997-1998, he served as a judicial clerk to retired United States Chief District Judge William J. Haynes, Jr., (former United States Magistrate Judge) for the Middle District of Tennessee.
 Prior to joining Bone McAllester Norton in 2002, James served as a senior attorney in the litigation section at the Nashville law firm of King & Ballow.

 Encouraged by his mother, and following in the footsteps of his father, James says he wanted to be a lawyer for as long as he can remember.
 What he enjoys most about the profession is “helping employers resolve their employee issues and assisting small businesses in maximizing their potential by focusing on the bottom-line and not legal problems,” he explains.

-In his spare time, James is a triathlete and runner, having competed in two Ironman triathlons, two Ironman 70.3 triathlons, three marathons, and 19 half marathons for a career total of 744.3 miles.
+In his spare time, James is a triathlete and runner, having competed in four Ironman triathlons, five Ironman 70.3 triathlons, three marathons, and 20 half marathons for a career total of 1254.3 miles.
 He also is a passionate advocate for the arts, and he actively supports the election of progressive candidates to public office.
 James also loves to travel.
-His favorite destinations are the Phoenix/Scottsdale area, Miami, Cabo San Lucas, Mexico and the Caribbean Islands.
+His favorite destinations are Rome, Italy,the Phoenix/Scottsdale area, Miami, Cabo San Lucas, Mexico and the Caribbean Islands.

 - American Baptist College: Board of Trustees, 2015-Present

 - Tennessee Department of Human Resources (gubernatorial appointment): Member, Board of Appeals, 2012-Present

 - Growth Enterprises Nashville, Inc.: Board Member, 2013-2015